Visiting the Château de Versailles: 10 Top Attractions, Tips & Tours

 The idyllic natural setting of Versailles provided a beautiful backdrop for the château but it also served another purpose.
 The location distanced nobles from their base in Paris.
-When courtiers arrived in Versailles, they were on Louis XIV's turf and the palace's grandiosity reminded them of the King's glory.
+When courtiers arrived in Versailles, they were on Louis XIV's turf, and the palace's grandiosity reminded them of the king's glory.
 Successive monarchs Louis XV and Louis XIV made their mark with finely gilded details and lavish entertainment.
 However, the party ended with the French Revolution.
-Now the Château de Versailles is a UNESCO-listed monument, offering a window into the opulent royal lifestyle of a bygone era.
+Now the Château de Versailles is a UNESCO-listed monument and one of the top tourist attractions in France, offering a window into the opulent royal lifestyle of a bygone era.
+You can reach Versailles from Paris by a combination of Metro and train, but a more convenient way is to join a full-day tour to Versailles from Paris that includes direct transportation by bus or van.

 The glittering Hall of Mirrors is the most famous room of Versailles.
 Architect Jules Hardouin-Mansart dreamed up a completely new and spectacular look for this room.
 The 73-meter-long hall is lined with 17 massive ornamental mirrors, each in 18 segments.
 This ensemble of more than 300 mirror segments creates a striking effect.
 The room sparkles with sunlight entering through the windows and reflecting off the mirrors.
 Extravagant crystal chandeliers, gilded statues, and marvelous ceiling paintings add to the grandeur.
 Designed to impress, this hallway was the passage between the King's and Queen's apartments in the Grands Appartements.
 In this stunning hall, courtiers waited upon the king and queen.
 While admiring the overwhelming space, one can imagine the jitters courtiers must have felt.